orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

-Basically; some of these aliases are probably more appropriate as separate perspectives.

 parallel just means composing boundaries of either terminals, or initials.

-`none`
-- Should be 'supercompiled' from `is_none`, same with `.initial`/`.terminal`

 `.self`: What is our current position? (can dynamically change) - "Moving an abstraction layer lower - what's inside?"

 `.initial/.terminal`
 - .initial/.terminal could be seen as a part of .self, but you can only say that if you can make it separable.
 (So .self ignores it, hence it's different.)
-- compile/render/map/cast/.realize/ ... probably fit in that separate category/level of abstraction
-	- expected not to have alternative behaviors based on binary/ternary calls
 - If no terminal - .self or .terminal

 `.is_extreme`